 I think I speak for the vast majority when I say that we all would like our customers to be happy customers.
 Happy customers, after all, are much more likely to come back again and repeat their custom regularly, spend more with us or tell others about the great service they receive.

-So, what makes a customer keep coming back?
+So, what is the marketing secret that makes a customer keep coming back?
 What makes a customer happy?
 What makes a customer smile?
 If we all knew the answer to this then wouldn’t all of our businesses be performing much better – higher purchase frequency, higher average spend, increased referral rate, lower customer churn?

 You could argue that many customers purchase out of habit.
 They have always used company X for product or service Y, and it is easier just to keep doing it the same way.
 However, if the smile is starting to fall from their face, beware.
 That habitual customer you took for granted could soon be beaming again at one of your closest competitors.